Geotrichum candidum: Phylogeny

 Galactomyces candidus, formerly thought to be a distinct taxon, was found to be the sexual state of G. candidum using sequence-based methods Geotrichum candidum in the broad sense comprises 3 clades, corresponding to the species G. candidum, G. clavatum and G. fici, all of which are thought to have pathogenic potential.
 Species of Geotrichum can be differentiated by sequence analysis of the nuclear ribosomal large subunit (18S ribosomal RNA) or the internal transcribed spacer region of the nuclear ribosomal RNA gene.

 Morphology

 Anamorph

 G. candidum colonies are thin, spreading, soft, creamy and white in the anamorph state.
-The fungus G. candidum is characterized by hyphae that appear creeping, mostly submerged and septatee.
+The fungus G. candidum is characterized by hyphae that appear creeping, mostly submerged and septate.
 The hyphae colour appears to be hyaline or lightly pigmented.
 When the hyphae becomes airborne it changes shape from arthroconidia to cylindrical or barrel-shaped or ellipsoidal.
 Chlamydospores are subglobose, solitary, borne on undifferentiated hyphae.
 Blastoconidia sometimes develop on hyphae laterally.
 Conidia appear arthrosporous, terminal or intercalary, aerial on an agar surface.
 The conidia size ranges from 4.8 to 12.5 μm x 2.4–2.5 μm.